mariuskimmina/ansible-role-dotfiles/README.md

 # Ansible Role: Dotfiles

 Installs a set of dotfiles from a given Git repostiory.
 By default it will use my [dotfiles repo][dotfiles] but you can easily change it to use yours.
-Works for all dotfile repos that follow the [stow][stow] format.
+Works for all dotfile repos that follow the [stow][stow] format ([blog post](https://brandon.invergo.net/news/2012-05-26-using-gnu-stow-to-manage-your-dotfiles.html)).

 ## Usage

-1. Change the `dotfiles_repo` variable in `defaults/main.yml` to point to your dotfiles repo
+1. Change the `dotfiles_repo` variable to point to your dotfiles repo
 2. Create a playbook with this Role
 3. Run the playbook